 California also has an Advanced Clean Trucks Program, which requires manufacturers producing Class 2b–8 vehicles in California to sell zero-emission trucks as an increasing percentage of their sales from 2024 to 2035.

-Other states may adopt California’s standards under Section 177 of the Clean Air Act, but they may not develop independent standards.
-As of December 2018, nine states have adopted both California’s ZEV program as well as the LEV standards: Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont.
-These nine “ZEV states” are following California’s lead in requiring automakers to produce ZEVs to improve local air quality and reduce the emissions contributing to climate change.
-Four other states—Colorado, Delaware, Pennsylvania, and Washington – and the District of Columbia are following California’s LEV standards, but have not adopted the ZEV program.
-Together, all 13 of these states are referred to as “Section 177 states.”
+Under Section 177 of the Clean Air Act, other states may adopt California’s Advanced Clean Cars standards, including one or both of its LEV standards and ZEV regulation, but they may not develop independent standards.
+As of August 2022, fourteen states have adopted both California’s ZEV program as well as the LEV standards: Colorado, Connecticut, Maine, Maryland, Massachusetts, Minnesota, New Jersey, Nevada, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington.
+Delaware, Pennsylvania, and the District of Columbia are following California’s LEV standards but have not adopted the ZEV program.
+Together, all 17 of these states and the District of Columbia are referred to as “Section 177 states.”